NishikiChisato/CppSelfLearningNote/CMU15-445/Notes/Buffer Pool Manager.md

 * First, execute the anchor member to form the base result set (R0), **use this result for the next iteration**.
 * Second, execute the recursive member **with the input result set from the previous iteration** (Ri-1) and return a sub-result set (Ri) until the termination condition is met.
 * Third, combine all result sets R0, R1, … Rn using UNION ALL operator to produce the final result set.

+## Database Storage

+### Database Page

+DBMS store database as one or more file in disk, and this file is seprated by several partition called *block(page)*

+Hardware page usually *4K*, OS page usually *4K*, and database page vary from *1K* to *16K*

+The read and write operation to Hardware page is *atomic*

+### Page Layout

+Every page include header which contain *metadata*:

+* Page size
+* CheckSum
+* Self-containment(This page contain all informance regarding to read and write this page)

+In a database file, every page(block) are organized into certain structure, There are two commonly used ones: Slotted page and log structured

+### Slotted-Page

+The header contain the number of slot and slot array

+* When insertint a tuple, the slot array grows from begin to end and the data grow from end to begin
+* When deleteint a tuple, the tuples before deleted tuple will be moved backword

+### Tuple Layout

+Every tuple contain a header, which include the metadata of this tuple

+The *bitmap* stored in header used to represent whether certain attribute is *NULL*

+The tuple data typically store in the order specified when create this relation

+Each tuple have a *unique identifier*(i.e. *page, slot id/offset*)